yosefk/checkedthreads/README.md

   Linux [Ubuntu 12]; please tell if you have problems using it on another platform or if you want it to be easier to build it on another platform.)

+Another nice feature, currently, is simplicity and small size, but these were known to transform into complexity and large size in the past; an effort will be made to avoid that...

+There are also missing features - please tell if a feature you need is missing.
+Making a list of everything *not* there is a tad hard... one biggie, currently, is concurrency - no means are provided to wait for events except for issuing a blocking call (which "steals" a thread from the underlying thread pool, so it's not any good, really).
+Generally concurrency is not currently a use case: checkedthreads is a framework for *parallelizing computational code* which does not interact with the external world.

 API
 ===

 ```C++
 /* C: ct_for(10, &callback, &args); */